h4ckyou/PwnableTW/Re-alloc/note.md

 With this what i did was to leverage the program to get a UAF, then I did TcacheDup and finally a Tcache Poisoning Attack by overwriting the got of `atoll` to `printf`

+I believe this is a really good challenge for beginners like me learning heap exploitation

+Thanks to the author for the awesome challenge